caaromerogi/Flask-Task-API/README.md

 ```

 Remember, if you want to install a dependency for a specific don't do it outside of a venv, becase you will install the dependecy globally and this can cause compatibility issues in the future.
 Make sure to create a venv for every python project that you do.

+- The required dependencies for this project are in this video : https://www.youtube.com/watch?v=MvVqjQqSdM4&t=1880s
+  min 3:45.
+Also, in the first minutes you can find how to create a venv